gsquevedo/gsquevedo/README.md

   - I'm Gabriele, a Computer Science student at the Federal University of Santa Maria. <br>
   - Member of BitMarias.
 BitMarias is an extension project that aims to include women in technology.
   - Experience as a software developer using Ionic and PHP technologies. <br>
-  - Currently, Intern in Software Development at Quasar <br>
+  - Currently, Intern in Software Development at LabInter in the University Federal of Santa Maria. <br>
   - Web developer with the following technologies: Vue.js and Node.js <br>

   #### How to reach me: